-- Medicines.
-For example, methotrexate and tamoxifen can, rarely, cause NAFLD.
+- Medicines (for example, methotrexate and tamoxifen) can, rarely, cause NAFLD.

-Most people with simple fatty liver or NASH have no symptoms.
+Most people with simple fatty liver or non-alcoholic steatohepatitis (NASH) have no symptoms.
 However, some people with simple fatty liver or NASH have a nagging persistent pain in the upper right part of the tummy (abdomen), over an enlarged liver.
 You may feel generally tired if you have NASH.
 As most people do not have symptoms, the diagnosis is often first suspected when an abnormal blood test result occurs.

 A small proportion of people with NAFLD develop cirrhosis.
 Cirrhosis is a condition where normal liver tissue is replaced by a lot of scar tissue (fibrosis).

-How is non-alcoholic fatty liver disease diagnosed?
+How is non-alcoholic fatty liver disease (NAFLD) diagnosed?